 The desk refinishing project described in this article was the perfect use for wood veneer.
 The desk was made of pressboard, and while the front was in good condition, the top of the desk was badly chewed up.
-Pressboard cannot be sanded of course, and needed to be covered with a new surface.
+Pressboard cannot be sanded, of course, and the desk needed to be covered with a new surface.

-All of the desk still had a good appearance except the top.
-That was gouged, the fake woodgrain was coming off all over it and it was almost too rough to write on.
+All parts of the desk still had a good appearance except the top.
+That was gouged, the fake woodgrain was coming off all over it, and it was almost too rough to write on.
 It was in desperate need of help.

 The edges, then, needed some extra work.
 The wood veneer to be applied to the top could have been cut and glued to the edges as well, but the choice was made to purchase a decorative edging and use that instead.
 It will be harder and will stand up to abuse better than the veneer will plus it is decorative and should add to the general appearance.